ShineyDev/pretty/docs/reference/glossary.rst

         A hook file is installed into site-packages when you install pretty.
 It allows pretty to hook into all Python sessions, but will only do so if you set one or more of the above :term:`environment variables <PYTHONPRETTY>` to a :term:`truthy value <boolean value>`.

+    SGR value

+        A theme item with this value type corresponds to a tuple of two |sgr| values, a single
+        |sgr| value, or ``None``.

+        The value ``None`` is used to indicate that the corresponding item should not be used.

+        ...